Sahti: Finland’s Unique and Oldest Farmhouse Ale

 Drinking culture is an important facet of the Finnish lifestyle, and beer makes up part of this.
 Partaking in libations occurs during weddings, special events, meals, and even in the sauna.
 Olutsauna, literally translating to “sauna beer”, is a common way to relax during the summer months in Finland.

 Finns consume 18.5 gallons of beer per capita annually, according to a 2022 study.
-In the same year, 111 microbreweries were recorded in Finland, making a total of 136 breweries throughout the country.
+In the same year, 111 microbreweries were recorded in Finland, bringing the total to 136 breweries across the country.

-Although, it is important to note that Finland has strict alcohol protocols in modern times.
-Any beverage with an ABC over 8% (previously 5.5% until amended in 2024) is faces scrict regulations.
-This regulation means the typical Finnish beer sits between 4.2% – 5.2% ABV.
-While stronger beverages can be sold in Alko stores, grocery stores and other establishments have a limit to the alcohol they can sell.
+Although it is important to note that Finland has strict alcohol protocols in modern times, any beverage with an ABC over 8% (previously 5.5% until amended in 2024) is subject to strict regulations.
+This regulation means the typical Finnish beer sits between 4.2% and 5.2% ABV.
+While Alko stores can sell stronger beverages, grocery stores and other establishments have a limit to the alcohol they can sell.

 Despite the affinity for beer, sahti is often hit-and-miss among Finns.
 Some prefer this uniquely Finnish ale, while others see it as a “bathtub swill.”
-It often carries a reputation similar to how Americans view home-brewed moonshine.
+It usually carries a reputation like how Americans view home-brewed moonshine.

 Mentions of Beer Throughout the Kalevala

 Barley is a significant crop throughout the Kalevala.
 In fact, in the creation myth, the world is complete when barley rises from the ashes of burned forests.
-This emphasizes the importance of barley as a crop to the Finns.
+This myth emphasizes the importance of barley to the Finns.

-While sahti is doesn’t come up by name in the Kalevala, the God of Agriculture, Pekko, receives worship for the harvest of barley and other staple crops.
-In the Kalevala, Osmotar is a character who brews the first beer for Ilmarinen’s wedding with Louhi’s daughter.
+While sahti doesn’t come up by name in the Kalevala, the God of Agriculture, Pekko, receives worship for the harvest of barley and other staple crops.
+In the Kalevala, Osmotar is a character who brews the first beer for Ilmarinen’s wedding to Louhi’s daughter.

 Surprisingly, there are nearly 400 lines of text relating to beer throughout the Kalevala.
 Of this, 200 describe the creation of the first beer.
 Notably, the ingredients Osmotar gathers for the first wedding beer include barley, yeast, hops, water, and honey.